energywebfoundation/origin/docs/trade.md

 ### 1. Exchange Core - @energyweb/exchange-core
 [Source code on GitHub](https://github.com/energywebfoundation/origin/tree/master/packages/trade/exchange-core)

 The Exchance Core package contains the implementation of the Exchange's [order book](./user-guide-glossary.md#order-book)-based matching engine.
+The Exchange package submits bids and asks to the Matching Engine, which checks for matches against existing orders in the order book, and executes trades.
+It also handles [direct buys](./user-guide-glossary.md#direct-buy).

+See the full documentation for this package [here](./trade/exchange-core.md).

 ### [2.
 Exchange - @energyweb/exchange](./trade/exchange.md)
 [Source code on GitHub](https://github.com/energywebfoundation/origin/tree/master/packages/trade/exchange)